Observation of the density dependence of the closed-channel fraction of a $^6$Li superfluid: Results and discussion

-With the same procedure, we probe $Z$ on the BCS side in the range of $850-1000$~G. In these measurement, the Fermi gas is directly evaporatively-cooled at the same magnetic field for molecular probing, eliminating the field-sweeping process.
-The rapid decrease of $Z$ with $B$ leads to a significant increase of the $1/e$ depletion time.
+With the same procedure, we probe $Z_{cc}$ on the BCS side for $B=850\sim 1000$~G. In these measurements, to eliminate the potential non-equilibrium effects caused by magnetic field ramping, the Fermi gas is evaporatively cooled at the same field $B$ for molecular probing.
+At unitarity, the system temperature can be determined by fitting the \textit{in situ} density distribution with the known equation of state (EoS)~\cite{Zwierlein2011}.
+Unfortunately, we cannot quantitatively determine the temperature at higher magnetic fields, due to the lack of reliable knowledge of the EoS in the crossover region.
+Nevertheless, a roughly linear increase in temperature with the magnetic field could be inferred from the observed cloud size change through time-of-flight measurement~\cite{Ko2019NP}.
+We attribute the slight increase of temperature to the decrease of elastic scattering rate in the BCS regime.
+The rapid decrease of $Z_{cc}$ with $B$ leads to a significant increase of the $1/e$ depletion time.
 To suppress the influence of background loss, we increase the laser power gradually from 60~$\mu$W to 360~$\mu$W to maintain an approximately identical ``decay constant'' of about 200~ms throughout the whole BCS regime.
 In Fig.~\ref{fig3}, we plot $N$ (normalized at $t=0$) as a function of $t$ for $B= 696$, 832, 925, and 1000~G, which spans from the BEC, the unitary, to the BCS regimes.
-While the exponential decay function fits well with the data at 696~G in the BEC regime (Fig.~\ref{fig3}(a)), there is a progressively increasing systematic deviation as the field increases (see Supplementary Fig.~S3).
-The failure of the exponential fitting becomes obvious in the unitary and BCS regimes.
-In contrast, the power-law fitting with increasing exponent works perfectly well for the unitary and BCS cases, as manifested by the good straight fitting lines in log-log scales in Fig.~\ref{fig3}(b)-(d).
-These results provide direct evidence of the many-body effects in $Z$.
-Presented in Fig.~\ref{fig4} is measured $Z$ versus $T_F$ at 925~G at low $T$ in log-log scale.
-The data point at $T_F\approx 0.25 \mu$K has a large error bar, due to relatively low atom number.
-The power law fit (dashed line) yields an exponent $\alpha = 1.48$, much larger than $1/2$ at unitarity.
-For comparison, also plotted is the (red solid) theory curve (multiplied by 8), which exhibits a power law exponent in reasonable agreement with experiment.
+While the exponential decay function fits well with the data at 696~G in the BEC regime (Fig.~\ref{fig3}(a)), there is a progressively increasing systematic deviation as the field increases (red open diamonds).
+The failure of the exponential fitting (semi-log scales, top axes) becomes obvious in the unitary and BCS regimes.
+In contrast, the power-law fitting with increasing exponent works perfectly well for the unitary and BCS cases, as manifested by the good straight fitting lines in log-log scales (blue solid circles, bottom axes) in Fig.~\ref{fig3}(b)-(d).
+These results provide direct evidence of the many-body effects in $Z_{cc}$.